 COVID-19 in Pregnancy

-We are here for you — We understand this is a time of great uncertainty, and we at Four Seasons OB/GYN & Midwifery are working diligently to keep our community and your pregnancy safe.
-Information is changing rapidly, and we aim to give you the most up to date information.
+We are here for you — We understand that Covid-19 still creates uncertainty for patients and families.
+At Four Seasons OB/GYN & Midwifery we continue to work diligently to keep our community and your pregnancy safe.
+While Covid-19 has clearly waned, it is by no means gone.
+We aim to give you the most up-to-date information possible as we move into our “new normal.”
 Please do not hesitate to reach out to us if you have questions or need support.

 Changes at Four Seasons OB/GYN & Midwifery